What's the first thing someone tells you when you say you want to lose weight? Join a gym? Start running?

-- Use cooking oil spray instead of pour oil when prepping your food at home
+- Use cooking oil spray instead of pouring oil when prepping your food at home

 - Opt for baked and roasted options over fried

-- Order your sandwich with mustard instead of mayo
+- Choose mustard on your sandwich instead of mayo

-- Try thin-crust pizza instead of pan or deep dish
+- Try thin-crust pizza instead of a pan or deep dish

 - Swap creamy salad dressing for a vinaigrette